- In one-sided sex, one partner is not sexually attracted to the other, but has sex for other reasons.

 "Women need a reason to have sex.
 Men just need a place." — Billy Crystal

-In all types of one-sided sex, whether pity, charity, or peace-inducing, the sexual interaction is intended to meet the needs of another person, but in charity sex it takes place in a more positive atmosphere.
-Without doubt, it is better to have enjoyable, reciprocal sexual experiences, but one-sided types of sex can have limited value in certain circumstances.
+In all types of one-sided sex, whether pity, charity, or peace-inducing, the sexual interaction is intended to meet the needs of another person, but in charity sex, it takes place in a more positive atmosphere.
+Without a doubt, it is better to have enjoyable, reciprocal sexual experiences, but one-sided types of sex can have limited value in certain circumstances.